 This doesn’t mean that, with a large group of cats you can’t redirect their natural cat behavior toward more acceptable outlets, it just means that it will take more effort, consistency, and creativity on your part.
 And understanding cat behavior is the first step toward harmony in a large multiple cat household.

 Cats are in the unique position of being both predator and prey.
 This is, in part, what makes cat behavior seem so contradictory at times.
 Why they can be king of their domain one minute and running for their lives the next!

-Cats have a very limited world view.
+Cats have a very limited worldview.
 They believe the world revolves around them.
-That the only world that exists is their own little world.
+That is the only world that exists in their own little world.
 And they like to feel that they are in control of their little world.
 Anything that affects the cat’s little world, disrupts their sense of control.
 Cats are very much like children.
-But, while we eventually grow up (hopefully!) cats remain perpetually children in their world view.
+But, while we eventually grow up (hopefully!) cats remain perpetual children in their worldview.

 When a cat misbehaves, any form of punishment WILL NOT WORK!
 To the cat, he is being punished for being a cat.
 And how is he supposed to stop being a cat?!
 Well, he can’t.
 The key to turning misbehavior into good behavior is to change the way the behavior is performed.
 And to get the cat to believe it is his idea!